jdgamble555/adv-firestore-functions/AGGREGATION.md

 **getJoinData**

-If you plan on updating the same document that was triggered with different types of information, you may want to just get the join data to prevent multiple writes, and write to the trigger funciton later.
+If you plan on updating the same document that was triggered with different types of information, you may want to just get the join data to prevent multiple writes, and write to the trigger function later.
 This is actually the internal function for **createJoinData**.

 ```typescript
 const data = await getJoinData(change, queryRef, joinFields, 'user');